Design and Fashion Curator and Historian

-Ya’ara Keydar, MA, is a fashion historian and curator.
+Ya’ara Keydar, MA, is a design and fashion curator and historian.

 Her previous exhibition that year, A Walk of Art: Visionary Shoes showed at the Parasol gallery in New York then commissioned to travel to San Francisco.

 She also curated Cinderella Syndrome: A Journey in the Footsteps of the Stiletto in Israel, and co-curated the exhibition Beyond Measure: Fashion and the Plus Size Woman at 80WSE Gallery in New York.
 She curated the bridal gown exhibitions Happily Ever After and A Wedding Photograph – Family Wedding Photography in Israel 1900-1980, both exhibited in Israel.